Japan's FSA proposes revamp of Tokyo Stock Exchange and Topix | The Japan Times

-The FSA also sought to revamp the Topix index of all issues listed on the TSE’s first section into a new index covering fewer actively traded stocks.
+The proposal also sought to revamp the Topix index of all issues listed on the TSE’s first section into a new index covering fewer actively traded stocks.

 Topix is utilized by pension fund and investment trust fund managers as a yardstick for asset management.